tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

     return sigma_X

 class BinaryRestrictedBoltzmannMachine(object):
-    r"""A restricted Boltzmann machine model that takes binary inputs and maps it to a binary latent space.
+    r"""A restricted boltzmann machine model that takes binary inputs and maps it to a binary latent space.

     Parameters